Indiica/rescue-dogs/README.md

 + **Hero image and Buttons**

-The hero image with the text has a goal to show the passion about dogs.
+The hero image with the text has a goal to show how passionate but yet serious is this organisation for dogs that need help.
 ![Hero image](assets/images/Hero%20image%20with%20text.webp)

-Buttons "Donate" and "Adopt" are the most important buttons of the site because they are showing the mainly goal of the site.
+Buttons "Donate" and "Adopt" are easily leading to the Donate page or Adopt page, which helps user to reach their goal fast.

 ![Buttons on hero image](assets/images/Buttons%20on%20hero%20image.webp)